nephio-project/docs/glossary.md

 and could be considered a type of [controller](#controller).
 However, it specifically watches for `PackageRevision` resources in a Draft state, and checks for the [conditions](#conditions) on those resources.
-When it finds unsastisfied conditions of the type it handles, the injector will [mutate](#mutation) (modify) the Draft package by adding (or *injecting*) new or changed resources.
+When it finds unsatisfied conditions of the type it handles, the injector will [mutate](#mutation) (modify) the Draft package by adding (or *injecting*) new or changed resources.